March 25, 2026

 Do not let the insurance company take advantage of you.
 Call Injury LawStars at (407) 887-4690 for a free case review with an experienced motorcycle accident lawyer.

-Florida’s Motorcycle Helmet Law and Its Impact on Your Claim
+How Florida’s Helmet Law Affects Your Accident Claim

 Florida’s helmet law is one of the most misunderstood statutes in the state.
 Here is exactly what Florida Statute 316.211 says and how it affects your motorcycle accident injury claim.